Our Family

 Para-church organizations are Christian faith-based organizations that usually carry out their mission independent of church oversight.
 Roles that para-church organizations undertake include larger more national or international movements such as Religious Orders, Chaplaincies, Evangelistic Associations, Self Help Groups, Bible Study Groups, etc..

-Monastic Orders
+Monastic and Religious Orders

-ORTHODOX MONASTIC COMMUNITY OF ST BRIGID
+ORTHODOX COMMUNITY OF ST. BRIGID

 Clerical Members

-Connexion of St. Augustine of Canterbury
+Connexion of Saint Augustine of Canterbury

-The Episcopacy (Order of Bishops)
+The Episcopate (Order of Bishops)

-The Presbyterium (Order of Priest/Elders)
+The Presbyterate (Order of Priests)

 the Rev. Father Timothy Warren (Hesperia, CA)